 A skin prick test involves introducing a tiny amount of the suspect allergen into the skin, usually on the forearm.
 The test is easy to perform and causes only mild discomfort.
 Even babies under a year old are tested at some clinics.

 Antihistamines must be avoided before the test is carried out as these may interfere with the results.
-Longer acting antihistamines need five days; shorter acting ones require 48 hours.
+Longer acting antihistamines (for example, loratadine) need five days; shorter acting ones (for example, chlorphenamine) require 48 hours, however, this should be discussed with the allergy specialist.

 Suspected causes of allergy (such as foods or pollens) are mixed with liquid to make a solution.
 During the test, a drop of each solution is placed on the skin.
 Up to 10 or 12 drops of different solutions may be used in the test and the skin is marked to show which liquid has been placed where.
 Then the skin beneath each drop is gently pricked with a very thin needle (lancet).
 This is enough to let a tiny amount of solution past the top layer of the skin.